New Student Orientation FAQs

 Can I switch orientation sessions?

 Switching orientation sessions is not recommended.
 Orientation space is limited, so it is important to try to attend the session you signed up for to participate in.
 If you need to change your session, you must do so before the registration close date.
-More information on this process can be found here for incoming freshmen and here for transfer.
+More information on this process can be found below for incoming freshmen and transfer students.

 Freshman: newstudentservices.utexas.edu/orientation/freshman/registration